xelera-technologies/Tree-Inference/docs/exampleFlight.md

 ##### Flight Delay Example

 We will exercise this example using the [flight-delays](https://www.kaggle.com/usdot/flight-delays/data?select=flights.csv) dataset.
 The Tree-based machine learning model will try to estimate the delay of a flight depending on 18 features like airports, time, etc..
-In case of regression, the delay itself will be estimated; in case of classification, the delay will be binned into dicrete slots representing a range of delay time, and the bin for each sample is estimated.
-For the getteing started guide, we will stick to regression as it is available for all of sk-learn, XGBoost and LightGBM in the current release.
+In case of regression, the delay itself will be estimated; in case of classification, the delay will be binned into discrete slots representing a range of delay time, and the bin for each sample is estimated.
+For the getting started guide, we will stick to regression as it is available for all of sk-learn, XGBoost and LightGBM in the current release.

 If you want to see the whole picture, look at the scripts in the [scripts](../scripts/)  folder.
-Use the builtin ```help``` function to explore the python library.
+Use the built in ```help``` function to explore the python library.
 As example, enter python3 and run:
 ```
 import XlPluginRandomForest as xl
 help(xl.XlRFInference)